mozman/dxfwrite/doc/howto/document.rst

 How to start using dxfwrite?
 ----------------------------

-All DXF entities should be created by the :class:`~dxfwrite.engine.DXFEngine` object.
+All DXF entities should be created by the :class:`DXFEngine` object.
 To do that you have to import the DXF creation engine::

     from dxfwrite import DXFEngine